On some geometric properties of quasi-product production models: Quasi-product production models

 where $A$ is a positive constant and $a_1,b_1,\ldots,a_n,b_n$ are real constants (usually taken from the closed interval $[0,1]$), such that

 We remark that the Spillman-Mitscherlich and transcendental production functions belong to a more general class of production functions, namely of the form

 where $g_1,\ldots,g_n$ are continuous positive real functions with nowhere zero first derivatives.
 We say that a production function of the form \eqref{A5} is a \emph{product} production function.
-In particular, we note that the generalized Cobb-Douglas production function is also a particular type of product production function.
-We also remark that the product production function can be also generalized as follows.
-A production function is said to be \emph{quasi-product}, if the function has the form
+In particular, we note that the generalized CD production function is also a particular type of product production function.
+Notice that the graph hypersurfaces associated with the product functions having the form \eqref{A5} are of interest not only in economic analysis, but also in classical differential geometry, where they were investigated under the name of factorable hypersurfaces or homothetical hypersurfaces \cite{JIU,LIU,LM,VW}.